Automobile

 As cooling is vital in an engine to absorb hotness, the oil cooler is a device that is used to take care of that.
 Oil cooling is the use of engine oil as a coolant to remove excessive heat from internal combustion engines.

-In automobiles, hot engine transfers heat to the oil which latter-on passes through a heat exchanger.
-This heat exchanger is generally a type of radiator that has been named “oil cooler”.
+In automobiles, a hot engine transfers heat to the oil which latter-on passes through a heat exchanger.
+This heat exchanger is generally a type of radiator that has been named an “oil cooler”.
 After the hot oil flows through this component and cooled, it then recirculates to absorb the engine’s hotness again.

 oil cooler functions

-Today we’ll be looking at the definition, functions, types, working, diagram, advantages and disadvantages of an oil cooler used in an automobile engine.
+Today we’ll be looking at the definition, functions, types, working, diagram, advantages, and disadvantages of an oil cooler used in an automobile engine.

 Contents